shukriadams/arewedown/README.md

     onstart: cd /etc/arewedown/custom-tests && npm install && sudo apt-get install <some-package> -y
     watchers:
         ...

+#### Default settings

+- Watchers have a default interval of 1 minute.
+You can override any watcher's default with any valid cronmask.
+- YAML imposes restrictions on the name of a node.
+You can override the displayed name of a watcher by setting its optional `name` field.
+- Watchers, like most other objects in *AreWeDown?* have an optional `enabled` field that defaulst to true.
+Set this to false to disable the watcher.
+- To alert specific people about a watcher failure, use the `recipients` property.
+This is an optional, comma-separated list of names defined in under `recipients`.
+If left empty, all defined recipients will receive alerts for the watcher.

+        watchers:
+            mytest:
+                name : my optional name
+                interval: '0 0 * * TUE'
+                enabled: false
+                recipients: BobMcName,someOtherPerson,YetAnotherPerson

 ## Logs

 *AreWeDown?* logs, a lot.
 It writes its own logs to the `/etc/arewedown/logs/<DATE>.log`, and then for each watcher in `/etc/arewedown/logs/<WATCHER>/logs/<DATE>.log`.
 Use `docker logs arewdown` to quickly see recent log entries.